presents

 - remaining six feet (25%) were poor, with pain on walking;

-- all patients wore normal shoes and could walk independently, except one who was wheelchair bound because of other joint problems.
+- all patients wore normal shoes and could walk independently, except one who was wheelchair bound because of other

-- recurrent deformity, the development of tibiocalcaneal arthritis and spontaneous fusion of the tibia to the calcaneum were all seen in these patients;
+- recurrent deformity, the development of tibiocalcaneal arthritis and spontaneous fusion of the tibia to the calcaneum were

 - ref: Talectomy in patients with recurrent deformity in club foot.
-A long term followup study.
+A long term followup study

 Clubfoot References